Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Multi-stage Stochastic Programs

 Intuitively, the scenario tree discretely represents how uncertainty unfolds over time.
-Each branching point corresponds to a stochastic event, capturing all possible realizations of uncertain parameters across the planning horizon.
+Each branching point corresponds to a stochastic event, capturing possible realizations of uncertain parameters across the planning horizon.
 As we progress through stages, new uncertainty is realized, and decisions are made at each node based on available information.
-These decisions do not anticipate future realizations, but are optimized over the expected outcomes of all future scenarios encoded in the tree.
+These decisions do not anticipate future realizations, but are optimized over the expected outcomes of future scenarios in the tree.
+In a perfect information formulation, this non-anticipativity is removed.
+Scenarios are thus no longer linked by shared decisions, and paths can be solved independently as if future uncertainty were known in advance.
+Averaging these objective values yields the expected value with perfect information.